Episodes: 24 (hour)

 A natural detective, Detective Inspector Karen Voss (Ruth Bradley) is dedicated to the job at the expense of all else — relationships, friends, and family.
 She’s a loner but is upbeat, enjoys the work and is always ready with a sardonic grin and a joke.
 She and Pete work well together and have grown close (she delights in teasing her grumpy partner), but they differ crucially on the “Synth question.”
 For her, it’s not about loving or hating them; it’s a simple matter of adapting.

 Niska (Emily Berrington) works as a prostitute in a legal Synthetic brothel, just one of the millions of registered Synthetic sex workers who do anything you want, don’t need payment, and never even need to leave their room.
 But Niska exhibits behaviors that mark her out as a little different to her empty-headed co-workers.

 Professor Edwin Hobb (Danny Webb) was second only to David Elster (the creator of the Synths) in the field of artificial intelligence.
 The two worked together closely on the prototypes of the very first Synths – and Hobb was devoted to his brilliant, reclusive mentor.
 But something went wrong between them and they went their separate ways.
 Hobb has spent the intervening years building a formidable powerbase, all to prove his path was the right one.

 What do you think?
 Do you like the Humans TV show?
-Do you think it should be cancelled or renewed for another season?
+Do you think it should have been cancelled or renewed for a fourth season?